Iretha/design-patterns/src/com/smdev/gof/creational/abstract_factory/Pattern_Explained.md

-# GoF Design Patterns -> Creational Design Patterns -> Abstract Factory
+# GoF Design Patterns -> Creational Design Patterns -> Abstract Factory aka "Factory of Factories"

 - Example_1 - Full example, with the best practises applied to it
 - Example_2 - Lombok implementation of the Builder Pattern (very easy to use)

 ## What problems does it solve?
 Why to use it?
-Abstract Factory “provides an interface for creating families of related or dependent objects without specifying their concrete classes”.
+Abstract Factory also known as "Factory of Factories" provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 In other words, this model allows us to create objects that follow a general pattern.

 ## When to use it?